Klingebeil/homepage/_posts/2021-03-10-new-website.md

 date: 2021-03-10
 teaser-img: 2021-03-20-teaser.png
 ---
 It‘s been some time since I last updated my website or even published something on it.
-With platforms such as _Medium_, _Substack_ and _Revue_ taking over so much of the written indie-web, I didn’t see the need to take care of my own digital space.
+With platforms such as _Medium_, _Substack_ and _Revue_ taking over so much of the written indie-web, I didn‘t see the need to take care of my own digital space.

 But things change.
 Thought I will still use _Revue_ extensively to write and publish my (German) newsletter, I wanted to take a step back from _Medium_. _Medium_ is a seductive place.
 It‘s easy to use, has an in-build audience and you might even earn some money on the platform.
 (I earned at least enough to buy myself a cup of coffee this year.)
 So why change?
 Why not build my own digital place?